MathieuNlp/Sam_LoRA/README.md

 *Baseline SAM predictions on test set*

 As we can see, SAM struggles to segment the ring.
 The model takes the inside of the ring has part of the object which is wrong.
-Now that we have assed the baseline model, how could we solve this issue ?
+In addition, it has trouble rightly segment the jewelry.
+How can we use SAM to solve our issue ?

 # Adapters